The Cheetah

 Indian states, the leading of which are Madhya Pradesh, Rajasthan and Bihar.

-With community support we could introduce a population
+With community support a population

 Saving the Cheetah